Lung Cancer Immunotherapy

 1. Immune checkpoint inhibitors

 The most progress in immunotherapy for lung cancer has been made in immune checkpoint inhibitors.
 Immune checkpoints are molecules on the immune cells that can start or stop an immune response.
 The immune system uses these molecules to help determine what is normal and what should be attacked.
 Cancer cells sometimes trick these checkpoints to stop the body from attacking them.
 Newer drugs can target these checkpoints and help them respond against cancer cells.

 These types of drug block or "inhibit" the contact between the PD-L1 protein and the PD-1 receptor on the T cell (see our infographic to learn more about how this works).
 This helps boost the immune response against cancer cells.
 They are normally given as an intravenous (IV) infusion.
 These drugs can have similar side effects to chemotherapy, including fatigue, nausea, itching, skin rash, and more, but they are generally less toxic than chemotherapy.
-However, because the drugs works on the immune system, it is possible to have serious immune-related side effects from an over-stimulated immune system that can affect how your organs function.
+However, because the drugs work on the immune system, it is possible to have serious immune-related side effects from an over-stimulated immune system that can affect how your organs function.
 It is important to work with your care team to help monitor all side effects.

 2. Cancer vaccines